 4. How Can the $150/MWh “Soft” Cap be Made More Palatable?

-The Commission is poised as a high wire walker, wishing to step carefully from the platform of current market conditions, across the high wire, to the far platform of free market competition.
+The Commission is poised as a high-wire walker, wishing to step carefully from the platform of current market conditions, across the high wire, to the far platform of free market competition.
 It is confronted with political realities which have motivated it to try to find a path which mitigates short-term prices, while not sacrificing the goal of achieving full market competition.
 For all of the reasons expressed above, WPTF believes that the delicate balancing act represented by the soft cap will not work well and that it will deter construction of new generation.
 However, if the Commission is committed to going forwarded with this proposal, WPTF suggests that it can be modified in ways to make it more palatable and more likely to allow the Commission’s high wire act to reach the other side.

 First, the Commission must be absolutely firm and unyielding in its commitment to cause the soft cap to be eliminated as of December 31, 2002, and that the Commission is fully committed to that schedule.

 Second, the soft cap should begin at a number higher than $150/MWh.
 Commissioner Hébert’s concern that the soft cap is too low is shared by WPTF.
 The Staff Report indicates (at 6-12) that the existing ISO cap of $250, “already appears to be too low, and that it comes close to the variable costs (fuel and emissions) of a combustion turbine.”
 The Commissioner notes that the Staff Report states that, “a price cap at the existing level is unlikely to be high enough to attract new investment.”
 WPTF agrees.
+Natural gas border prices are now ranging between $12 and $15, making even $250 questionable as a reasonable price cap.

 Third, the Commission should adopt the approach suggested by Commissioner Hébert at page 6 of his concurring opinion.
-During the two year transitional period, the soft cap figure should be escalated by specific amounts, such as $250 or $500, at specific intervals, such as every six months.
+During the two year transitional period, the soft cap figure should be escalated by specific amounts, such as $250 or $500, at specific intervals, such as every six months, that are known in advance.
 WPTF agrees with Commissioner Hébert that such a price cap escalator would serve as an incentive to market players to adopt new and badly needed market design remedial measures.
+Given current gas prices and the need to encourage peaking capacity for California, $350 would be a minimum reasonable starting point for Commissioner Hebert’s formula, assuming a pay-back period for peakers of 20 years or more.
+A more realistic pay-back of 5 to 10 years leads one to conclude that a $600 price cap is necessary.
+Obviously, the judgment required to set price caps is evident, as is the criticality of their level given the rapidly-changing wholesale electricity and natural gas markets.

 E. Refund Liability